 PIA has a single service tier with three different subscription lengths:

-The annual plan is a great value and, at time of writing, comes with an extra two months free of charge.
+The two year plan is a great value and, at time of writing, comes with an extra two months free of charge.

 Every plan comes with a 30-day risk-free money-back guarantee.